Mudaykirann/Spring_REST_API/README.md

 A clean, layered Spring Boot REST API demonstrating full CRUD operations on a `User` entity backed by MySQL.

+This one Uses the Spring MVC -- Controllers & Mapping Methods.

 ---

 ## Project Structure